kmlawson/skills-in-transnational-history/seminars.md

 3. Finally, this module will, throughout, introduce you to some of the work of what has been called the *critical digital humanities*.
 We will examine some of the powerful critiques that have been made of GIS both among historians and within the world of geography, where it had its biggest impact on scholarship.
 We will similarly examine critical discourses on other digital methodologies and in our discussions of the essays applying them that we read.
 Ask yourself, how much does the argument depend on the technological approach?
 What assumptions are made in setting the stage for the scholarship, in preparing the date, and in using the technologies?
 What are the costs implied, and the benefits gained?
 To what degree does the choice of methodology influence the kinds of questions asked and outcomes obtained?

+**Key Reading**

+Moretti, Franco. *Atlas of the European Novel, 1800-1900* Verso 1998, p1-73 (Ch 1: The Novel, the Nation-State)

-## Week 1 - Introduction to Historical GIS
+## Week 1 - Introduction to Historical GIS and First Encounters with QGIS

 This week will explore the development of Historical GIS, but more broadly the analysis of geographic data within the humanities in general, as well as some of its basic approaches and promise.
 We will discuss Franco Moretti and chapters in as example of an experimental application in literature, and together spend some time examining and critiquing various more recent projects online.